madrisan/nagios-plugins-linux/README.md

 # Nagios Plugins for Linux

+## About

-This package contains several nagios plugins for monitoring Linux boxes.
+This package contains several `nagios plugins` for monitoring Linux boxes.
+Nagios is an open source computer system monitoring, network monitoring and infrastructure monitoring software application.

+Here is the list of the available plugins:

 * check_cpu
 * check_ifmountfs